dzmitryk-dev/cv/cv.md

 - Lead Android Engineer (2021–Present)
   - Acted as Key Developer on a large healthcare application, focusing on secure user authentication: migrated to an external provider (Auth0), implemented biometric login, and integrated Android Credential Manager.
   - Led a team of 3 Android engineers on a fintech project, migrating existing monolithic applications into modular, reusable components to support multiple markets and improve maintainability.
-  - Led a cross-functional squad (up to 6 engineers) on a telecom application, overseeing build processes, architecture improvements, and feature delivery.
+  - Managed a cross-functional squad (up to 6 engineers) on a telecom application, improving build processes and coordinating feature delivery for enterprise clients.

 - Senior Software Engineer (2017-2021)
   - Key Developer on a telecom application, contributing to system architecture and build infrastructure improvements.
 Supported modularization efforts and enhanced CI/CD pipelines to accelerate delivery.